-LANG3012 : Italian III 12 credits Final examination (60%) and Coursework (40%).
-The examination consists of one written paper of 3-hour duration and a separate oral examination.
-Coursework Whole year includes (i) periodic assignments, (ii) progress tests and (iii) other coursework as prescribed.
+LANG3012 : Italian III 12 credits Assessment: Final examination (60%) and Coursework (40%).
+The examinations consist of one written paper of 3-hour duration and a separate oral examination.
+Coursework includes (i) periodic assignments, Whole year (ii) progress tests; and (iii) other coursework as prescribed, such as long essays, translations, directed reaading, etc.